tensorlayer/TensorLayer/README.md

 TensorLayer is a deep learning and reinforcement learning library on top of [TensorFlow](https://www.tensorflow.org).
 It provides rich neural layers and utility functions to help researchers and engineers build real-world AI applications.
 TensorLayer is awarded the 2017 Best Open Source Software by the prestigious [ACM Multimedia Society](http://www.acmmm.org/2017/mm-2017-awardees/).

-# Why another Deep Learning Library: TensorLayer
+# Why another deep learning library: TensorLayer

-## Design Philosophy
+## Features

 As TensorFlow users, we have been looking for a library that can serve for various development phases.
 This library is easy for beginners by providing rich neural network implementations,